The Kids

 The McFadden Family, circa 1950.

 At this point all of the children have started new lives.
 Elizabeth would have just been married and moved to Washington DC, where her husband worked in the intelligence community.
 Honey moved to California.
 Hugh and Andy both found work as welders at Hanford, and lived close to one another in Kennewick.
-Agnes would have recently returned to Yakima with Bobby and Susan after a couple years in Peru, where Dad flew a float plane into the upper Andes for Standard Oil.
+Agnes would have recently returned to Yakima with Bobby and Susan after a couple years in Peru, where Dad flew a float plane into the upper Amazon for Standard Oil.
 Helen was living in Yakima with children Frank and Eileen, having married Jimmy O'Hearn.
 Rosemary was working in Yakima as a nurse.
 She would later marry Dick Tompkins and spend the rest of her life in Oakland, California.
-Andrew would have retired from his final job during World War II, working in the shipyards in Vancouver, Washington.
-Andrew and Ellen spent their remaining years in Yakima and Kennewick, near most of their children.
+Andrew would have retired from his final job during World War II, working in the Kaiser shipyards in Vancouver, Washington.
+My grandparents, Andrew and Ellen, spent their remaining years in Yakima and Kennewick, near most of their children.